taylorwood/clj.native-image/README.md

 ## Usage

-Assuming a project structure like this (or see [example](https://github.com/taylorwood/lein-native-image/tree/master/examples/jdnsmith)):
+Assuming a project structure like this:
 ```
 .
 ├── deps.edn